iamsuraj-01/open-space/README.md

 • Respectful Sharing: Share only relevant, appropriate, and meaningful content.
 Do not share anything offensive, disturbing, or inappropriate.

-Thank you for being part of OpenSpace!
+Thank you for being part of Open Space!
 Let's keep this community friendly, respectful, and enjoyable for everyone!

 Join Us: https://chat.whatsapp.com/KGSwrSD9p2WAb9G2VGIQqH